Tax stamp

 In connection with the acquisition of a temporary residence card, of a multi-annual residence card or a resident cardHowever, a foreigner wishing to reside in France must purchase a tax stamp.
 This purchase is to be made when the application for a residence permit is accepted, for the issuance of the document.

-From 1er in may 2026, the amount of this tax stamp will be €350 for the first issue of one of these residence permits, compared to €225 until then.
+Since 1er in may 2026, the amount of this tax stamp is €350 for the first issue of one of these residence permits, compared to €225 previously.

 A reduced rate applies to residence cards issued for certain reasons, for example: